silvesterjk/learn_python/fastapi/auth.md

 ```

 ## Use cases may include:
 1. JWTs, or JSON Web Tokens, are primarily used for authentication and authorization in modern web applications and APIs.
 After a user successfully logs in with their credentials, the server generates a JWT and sends it to the client.
+2. The client then includes this token in the header of every subsequent request to access protected routes or resources.
+The server can verify the token's signature to authenticate the request without needing to query a database for user session information, making it a stateless and scalable solution.
+Another key use case is secure information exchange.